subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

 I am a fourth year graduate student in the College of Information and Computer Sciences, UMass Amherst.
-I work with Prof. Andrew McCallum on natural language processing applications, specifically unsupervised learning and information extraction.
-Our current work is on DIORA, an unsupervised parsing algorithm based on dynamic programming that induces tree structure in english sentences.
+I work with Prof. Andrew McCallum in the Information Extraction and Synthesis (IESL) Lab.
+I focus on natural language processing applications, specifically unsupervised learning and information extraction.

 Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
-I'm also interested in speech and conversational AI, an interest I picked up at my two interships at Amazon Alexa AI in the summers of 2019 and 2020.
+I'm also interested in speech and conversational AI, an interest I picked up at my two interships at Amazon Alexa AI.

 When I'm not working on research, I'm mostly playing on my PS4.
 I also enjoy tennis, climbing, and football.